0x9z/0x9z/README.md

 # 💫 About Me:
-🔭 Specialized in networks and cyber security.
-Fueled by Linux, hands-on homelabs, and a deep curiosity to look under the hood of tools and software.
-Currently mastering Docker.
+🔭 Specialized in network engineering & cybersecurity.
+Fueled by Linux, hands-on homelabs, and a deep curiosity to reverse-engineer tools.
+I break things to understand them, then I write about it..

 ---
 # 📊 GitHub Stats: